 Hours done at a Jesuit event are usually reported directly to moderator unless you are told to get verification of service hours.
-Remember to always sign in and out of the event with the adult in charge indicating if you are a member or a prospective member.
+Remember to always sign in and out of the event with the adult in charge indicating your class year.

 Hours done outside Strake Jesuit need to be verified by the original letter signed by the adult in charge on the organization’s letterhead (paper with organization’s logo).
 The letter must include the student’s grade level or graduation year, date of the project, and nature of the project.
 No pictures of the letter are admitted.

 Hours cannot count for two different purposes.
 If they are being used for grade level service hours, confirmation, work grant, or key club, then they cannot be used for NHS

 * Altar Serving done on Sundays or on Holy Days of Obligation